deniscraciungabriel/BoggleInC/README.md

 # Boggle

-This is a digital implementation of the classic word game, developed as a client-server application in C. This project was created for the Laboratory II course (corso A) by Denis Gabriel Craciun.
+This is a digital implementation of the classic word game, developed as a client-server application in C. This project was created for the Laboratory II course by Denis Gabriel Craciun.

 ## Project Overview